mb720/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 box.
 Packer can automate that procedure.

 However, this doesn't replace provisioning in development.
-If you make changes to your Puppet scripts, simply re-run them with `vagrant provison`.
+If you make changes to your Puppet scripts, simply re-run them with `vagrant provision`.
 No need to re-build the base image.

 So, that's how you use Packer to improve your development workflow.
 But